-Fogging is scheduled to take place on the evening of Friday 3 February, weather permitting, with the fogging machine to be towed along selected streets running in a north-south direction to maximise coverage and effectiveness in killing adult mosquitoes.
+Fogging is scheduled for Friday 9 February, weather permitting, with the fogging machine to be towed along selected streets running in a north-south direction to maximise coverage and effectiveness in killing adult mosquitoes.

-The chemical used is approved by the WA Health Department but can potentially cause some irritation so people are advised to remain inside if fogging is occurring nearby.
+The chemical used is approved by the WA Health Department but can potentially cause some irritation so people are advised to remain inside if fogging is occurring nearby, and anyone with concerns can contact Environmental Health Services on (08) 9191 3456.